 A single hit from any green weapon (siege weapon or Fireball) will destroy a gate; three Lightning Bolts will also destroy a gate.
-Once a gate is destroyed, players may enter or exit through the gate freely.
+Once a gate is destroyed, the representation of the gate must be moved to an open position immediately, which may be done by any player on the field allowing players to enter or exit through the gate freely.
+If a destroyed gate is repaired or mended in any way, the gate is considered open until it can be closed from the inside.